Boomaa23/open-ds/README.md

 meaning teams can use it in the place of the official Driver Station when testing robot features away from the competition.

-OpenDS is extremely lightweight (less than 0.3 MB) and does not require an installation of any kind, unlike the official Driver Station which has a lengthy installation process and heavy install footprint.
+OpenDS is extremely lightweight (about 0.25 MB) and does not require an installation of any kind, unlike the official Driver Station which has a lengthy installation process and heavy install footprint.